thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 crictl runp net-pod.json
 crictl pods # Get the podid
-crictl pull nginx # Pull the image crictl create $podid nginx.json net-pod.json # The container for nginx will go into Created state crictl ps -a # List containers, get the containerid crictl start $containerid # Go to Running state
+crictl pull nginx # Pull the image crictl images # This will show the nginx image crictl create $podid nginx.json net-pod.json # The container for nginx will go into Created state crictl ps -a # List containers, get the containerid crictl start $containerid # Go to Running state